Women in aviation: Affirmative action

 Previous studies demonstrate that affirmative action has compelled women to develop their careers as pilots.
 It has motivated women to take up the challenges and enter the male-dominated occupation.
 Following the success of this initiative thus far, albeit unsatisfactorily, it is important that it is continuously implemented to make it easy for women to enter in the aviation industry and progress up the career ladder up to the top management positions.
 A positive attitude and a change of culture in the aviation industry are needed if men will change their perspective regarding the involvement of women in the aviation industry.

 Funding initiatives

 Even though the tuition fees for tertiary institutions is not analyzed in this study, receiving the required training and knowledge requires a substantial financial investment.
 An extensive research found that these tuition and training fees are paid by either parent, the students, or through loans.
 Given the level of high fees paid during the training, and considering the low incomes paid to women at the start of their careers, it is important that they incentivized in their studies and training.
 Given the high costs of qualifications, the costly nature of the relevant licenses, and the time consumed, many aviation students end up discontinuing their studies.
-Therefore, more scholarships to women interested in a career in the aviation industry ought to be availed to ensure that gender equality is achieved in the long term.
+An increasing number of women scholarships since the 1980s had no impact on the number of women in the industry.